Privacy Policy

 We request and process only the categories of data reasonably necessary for the pilot features we provide.

-For the current pilot, ElioHealth is designed to avoid requesting Oura scopes that are not necessary for the service, including direct-identifier-related scopes unless a specific operational need requires them.
+For the current pilot, ElioHealth is designed to avoid requesting Oura scopes that are not necessary for the Service, including direct-identifier-related scopes unless a specific operational need requires them.

-3.2 Direct-identifier-free analytics environment
+3.2 Pseudonymous analytics environment

 We do not intentionally store names, personal email addresses, phone numbers, postal addresses, or similar direct identifiers in the analytics database.

-3.3 Pseudonymous account structure
+3.3 Alias-based account structure

-3.4 Separation of systems
+3.5 Separation of systems

-3.5 Consent-led visibility
+3.6 Consent-led visibility

-We do not enable advisor, coach, or program-staff visibility into a participant’s wearable-derived data unless that participant has provided explicit consent for such access.
+We do not enable advisor, doctor, coach, or program-staff visibility into a participant's wearable-derived data unless that participant has provided explicit consent for such access.

-3.6 Security by design
+3.7 Security by design

 We use encryption, access controls, environment separation, security logging, and deletion workflows to reduce privacy risk.